Best Clay for Clogged Pores: Bentonite vs Kaolin vs French Green Clay (Expert Comparison)

 Key Takeaways

-• Bentonite: Strongest absorption, best for oily skin and stubborn blackheads, most drying
+• Bentonite: strongest absorption, best for oily skin and stubborn blackheads

-• French Green: Moderate strength with minerals, best for combination skin and regular use
+• French green: balanced strength with minerals, best for combination skin

-• Choose by skin type first, congestion severity second—wrong clay causes irritation
+• Choose by skin type first, then congestion level — wrong clay causes irritation

 • All clays need 1-3 rest days between uses; daily masking damages skin barrier